SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Experiments

 \subsection{Stepwise Evaluation with Additional Metrics}

-To analyze the contribution of each proposed technique, we report stepwise video-quality improvements on Open-Sora~1.0 using the OpenSora prompt set, averaged over multiple random seeds.
-Table~3 shows that FVD-FP16, which measures feature-distribution similarity to the FP16 model which highly correlated with human perception, consistently decreases as more techniques are added.
-VQA aesthetic and technical scores also generally improve progressively, demonstrating that each technique contributes to both perceptual quality and low-level visual quality (e.g., reduced noise and blur) of the generated videos.
-Additional results on a UCF-101 dataset~\citep{soomro2012ucf101}is provided in Appendix~\ref{app:cumulative}.
+To analyze the contribution of each proposed technique, we conduct a stepwise ablation on Open-Sora~1.0 using the OpenSora \texttt{t2v\_sample} prompt set, averaged over multiple random seeds.
+As shown in Table~\ref{tab:progressive_improvement_seda}, FVD-FP16, which measures feature-distribution similarity to the FP16 baseline and correlates highly with human perception, consistently improves as more techniques are incorporated.
+Similarly, $\Delta$Flow score, which captures the gap in motion intensity relative to the FP16 baseline, is minimized when all techniques are applied.
+Across most metrics, the most substantial gain occurs upon applying activation decomposition, highlighting the importance of handling quantization-sensitive layers.
+Additional results on different datasets are provided in Appendix~\ref{app:cumulative}.